Amitabh-DevOps/dev-gemini-clone/README.md

 >  [!CAUTION]
 >
->  Ensure your `.env.local` file is present in the project root when running `docker build` command.
+>  -  Ensure your `.env.local` file is present in the project root when running `docker build` command.
 Because `Next.js` apps requires all build‑time environment variables prefixed with `NEXT_`.
+>  - In simple word: Your `.env.local` should be there before you run `docker build` command with appropriate correct envs.

 ---